Donnager-class/X11-SSH-CTF/README.md

 ## myCTF
  ![](/images/ctf_6_1.png)
 ## What does this CTF entail?
-This Dockerfile is a CTF that is based on an x11 service in addition to an apache2 and mysql service.
+This Dockerfile is a CTF that is based on displays over ssh with x11 in addition to an apache2 and mysql service.
 The CTF mentioned is a "capture the flag" scenario that focusses on a variety of vulnerabilities to obtain the "flag".
 The first vulnerability is a service misconfiguration and other vulnerabilities may differ.

 The goal is to obtain the "flag"(you will know it when you see it.).
 It is recommended to start from the misconfiguration, but there is more than one method to obtain the flag.